base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 This was saved in the previous section and follows this format: `https://api.developer.coinbase.com/rpc/v1/base/<SPECIAL-KEY>`

-Navigate to the [Paymaster Tool](https://portal.cdp.coinbase.com/products/bundler-and-paymaster) and select the `Configuration` tab at the top of the screen to obtain your RPC URL.
+Navigate to the [Paymaster Tool] and select the `Configuration` tab at the top of the screen to obtain your RPC URL.

 :::

 :::danger Secure your endpoints

 We will create a constant for our RPC url obtained from cdp.portal.coinbase.com.
 The most secure way to do this is by using a proxy.
 For the purposes of this demo we will hardcode it into our `index.js` file.
-For product, we highly recommend using a [proxy service](https://www.smartwallet.dev/guides/paymasters).
+For product, we highly recommend using a [proxy service].

 :::